Montreal-JieZhu/MediPal/README.md

 Some MedlinePlus materials are in the public domain and may be reused freely with proper attribution.
 However, other materials (such as certain drug monographs, encyclopedia articles, and images) are copyrighted or licensed for use only on MedlinePlus.

-By using this code, you are responsible for ensuring that your use of MedlinePlus content complies with NLM policies and applicable copyright laws.
+This code only involves content in the public domain.
+If you use or modify this code to access any materials, please ensure that your use of MedlinePlus content complies with NLM policies and applicable copyright laws.

 Source attribution: “Courtesy of MedlinePlus from the National Library of Medicine (NLM), National Institutes of Health (NIH).”